thescientist13/node-resolve-experiments/README.md

 ]
 ```

-Though as expected, since we are using CJS in _server.js_, we are getting Lit's CJS entry point as defined in [_package.json#main_](https://unpkg.com/browse/lit@2.0.0-rc.2/package.json)
+I think though since we are using CJS in _server.js_, we are getting Lit's CJS entry point as defined in [_package.json#main_](https://unpkg.com/browse/lit@2.0.0-rc.2/package.json)
 ```json
 "main": "index.js",
 "module": "index.js",